pivotal/docs-tas-adapter/install.md

     kubectl get service envoy -n projectcontour -ojsonpath='{.status.loadBalancer.ingress[*].ip}'
     ```

+    > **Note**: If you are using a cluster deployed on AWS, your LoadBalancer will have a DNS name instead of an IP address.

-    Create an A record in your DNS zone that resolves the API FQDN to this external IP address.
+1. Create an A record in your DNS zone that resolves the configured API FQDN to the external IP address from step 1.
+This step varies depending on your DNS provider.

+   > **Note**: If you are using a cluster deployed on AWS, you should create a CNAME record that resolves to the DNS name of the load balancer instead of an A record.

+1. Create a wilcard A record in your DNS zone that resolves all sub-domains of the configured application domain to the external IP address from step 1.
+This step varies depending on your DNS provider.

 1. Verify that the Contour HTTPProxy for the API endpoint is valid: